What do you think of when you hear the word “Legacy”?

 But when we pulled out the switch, all three of ‘em come on.”

-This is why it is important not only to have cyber security but also to have your cyber security team work with your IT team.
+This is why it is essential not only to have cyber security but also to have your cyber security team work with your IT team.
 Layered security doesn’t mean adding security to every layer.
-It means integrating your system into a network that is completely protected without any holes.
+It means integrating your system into a network that is wholly protected without any holes.

 The Moral of the Story: Don’t be like Johnny Cash.
 Ensure your system is current and “all the holes match up.”